workerholic/workerholic.github.io/_includes/story.md

 A common CPU-blocking job is image processing.

 - In the context of our scenario let's say an image processing job takes 4 seconds on average.
-- Recall from earlier, we said that we have a large Rails application with 1000 QPS and 1% of these queries involve some image processing, which means we have 864,000 image processing jobs per day
+- As we mentioned earlier, we have a large Rails application with 1000 QPS and 1% of these queries involve image processing, which means we have 864,000 image processing jobs per day
 - Multiply 864,000 by 4s and you have 960 hours worth of processing lined up in a period of 24 hrs, giving us a 1:40 enqueue:processing ratio.

 Similarly to the email example, this insight raises two issues: